Create a Website Account - Manage notification subscriptions, save form progress and more.

 Contact information for the GHAD Services Consultant can be found on the Dublin GHADs’ website at www.dublin.ca.gov/1607/Geologic-Hazard-Abatement-Districts-GHAD or on the communications plan.

-GHAD services are funded by a special assessment on the annual property tax statement on residential properties within the GHAD.
+GHAD services are funded by a supplemental assessment on the annual property tax statement on residential properties within the GHAD.
 Homeowners pay no additional fees for GHAD services.
 Services provided by the GHAD are restricted to those expressed in the GHAD governing documents.

 No. The GHAD is a State-authorized independent agency, separate from the City, County, and any other local authority.
 The GHAD is governed by its Board of Directors - the members of the Dublin City Council serving as the GHAD Board of Directors.